ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 EF BF BD (in hex), which is the utf-8 encoding of the Unicode character U+FFFD [Replacement characters](https://www.fileformat.info/info/unicode/char/0fffd/index.htm).When decoding sequences of bytes into Unicode characters, a program may encounter a group bytes that is invalid (i.e. it does not correspond to a Unicode character).
 In such cases, the program has three choices: it can stop decoding and raise an error, silently skip over the invalid group of bytes, or translate the group of bytes into a special marker.
 This latter scheme allows most of the text to be read, but still leaves an indication that something went wrong.

-coming across the blog of [errno](https://www.errno.fr/bruteforcing_CVE-2024-23897.html), it was an amazing inspiration for me.
-Errno explained the UTF-8 and `EFBFBD` replacement character to brute force and wrote a nice code in rust to crack it.
+coming across the blog of [Guillaume](https://www.errno.fr/bruteforcing_CVE-2024-23897.html), it was an amazing inspiration for me.
+Guillaume explained the UTF-8 and `EFBFBD` replacement character to brute force and wrote a nice code in rust to crack it.

 ## Crack Me If You Can: Thanks to Uncle Sam's Export Rules!
 As previously mentioned, the vulnerability is limited by the ability to read only a few lines of the key, making it challenging to crack.
-However, Errno made a new discovery: due to US export restrictions, the keys are limited to just `128 bits`, or `16 bytes`.
+However, Guillaume made a new discovery: due to US export restrictions, the keys are limited to just `128 bits`, or `16 bytes`.

 ![US export keys](https://ahmedsherif.github.io/assets/img/posts/2/export-keys-jenkins.png)